rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

+Can we accumulate empirical evidence of FP being less error prone?
+There have been some attempts[^error-prone].
+I can only offer my personal observations.
+(TODO bug analysis, code reviews outside of FP - single focus input-output clarity.)

+[^error-prone]: TODO

-Programming is often associated with mathematics and logic (mostly by non-programmers[^reynolds]).
+Programming is often associated with mathematics and logic (mostly by non-programmers).
 FP is a very much an outlier, and an interesting one, FP is both quite theoretical and quite empirical.
 However, it's theoretical part is what many FP-ers love.

-[^reynolds]: I just love the beginning story in [Types, Abstraction and Parametric Polymorphism (John C. Reynolds)](https://people.mpi-sws.org/~dreyer/tor/papers/reynolds.pdf) paper.

 ## Pragmatists and theorists